Phase Separation Induced by Density-Dependent Hopping Terms

-Spontaneous lattice-symmetry breaking in electron density is widely observed in strongly correlated electron systems, e.g., high-$T_c$ cuprate superconductors in which charge ordered states occur in a wide region of the temperature ($T$)- doping rate ($\delta$) phase diagram.\cite{PSREV} In theoretical models without long-range Coulomb interactions such as the Hubbard and $t-J$ models, phase separation is known to appear as a typical inhomogeneous electron density state.\cite{Emery,Putikka,Dagotto,Yokoyama, Kohno,Hellberg,Shih, Calandra,White,Ivanov,Macridin,Aichhorn,Aichhorn2,Igoshev, Khatami,Otsuki,Bejas,Bejas2,OF} Especially in Refs.
-12 and 13, the location of the phase-separated region in the phase diagram was intensively investigated by applying the $1/N$ expansion method to the $t-J$ model.
+Spontaneous lattice symmetry breaking in electron density is widely observed in strongly correlated electron systems, e.g., high-$T_c$ cuprate superconductors in which charge ordered states occur in a wide region of the temperature ($T$)- doping rate ($\delta$) phase diagram.\cite{PSREV} In theoretical models without long-range Coulomb interactions such as the Hubbard and $t-J$ models, phase separation (PS) is known to appear as a typical inhomogeneous electron density state.\cite{Emery,Putikka,Dagotto,Yokoyama, Kohno,Hellberg,Shih, Calandra,White,Ivanov,Macridin,Aichhorn,Aichhorn2,Igoshev, Khatami,Otsuki,Bejas,Bejas2,OF} Especially in Refs.
+12 and 13, the location of the PS region in the phase diagram was intensively investigated by applying the $1/N$ expansion method to the $t-J$ model.

 In the $t-J$ model, double occupancy of a single site is prohibited due to the strong electron correlation.
-When we treat this condition using slave-boson mean-field (MF) or Gutzwiller approximations, transfer integrals are multiplied by the doping rate $\delta$ $(<1)$ and thus reduced.
+When this condition is treated using slave-boson mean-field (SBMF) or Gutzwiller approximations, transfer integrals are multiplied by the doping rate $\delta$ $(<1)$ and thus reduced.
 These density-dependent transfer integrals lead to the narrowing of the band width.
+Recently, it is demonstrated that density-dependent hopping terms exist in the effective single-band Hamiltonian for the cuprates that is derived from the three band model using the density matrix renormalization group method.\cite{Jiang2} This suggests that the hopping process in strongly correlated electron systems may depend on the site occupancy in general, and it may lead to spontaneous lattice symmetry breaking of electron density, namely, phase separation and charge order.

-In this short note, we study the effect of density-dependent hopping terms in the $t-t'-J$ model ($t-J$ model with extended transfer integrals) on the phase separation by calculating the compressibility in the normal metallic (uniform RVB) state.
-The $t'$ term is introduced to change the Fermi surface and to examine its effect.
-We will not consider ordered states and focus on the band narrowing effect on the phase separation.
+In this short note, we study the effect of density-dependent hopping terms on the phase separation.
+We employ the $t-t'-J$ model ($t-J$ model with extended transfer integrals) and treat it within the SBMF approximation as a test case to explore this problem.
+We investigate the compressibility in the normal metallic (uniform RVB) state but not in ordered states, in order to focus on the band narrowing effect on the phase separation.

 We treat the $t-t'-J$ model on a square lattice with the Hamiltonian,